banzaicloud/pipeline/README.md

 It is written in `Go` and built on public cloud provider APIs, Kubernetes, Kubicorn, Helm, Prometheus, Drone, Docker and a few other open source technologies - however all of these are abstracted for the end user behind a secure REST API.
 The central component of the Pipeline API is [Kubicorn](kubicorn.io) - a library/cli tool to provision and reconcile Kubernetes clusters in the cloud.
 Once the infrastructure/K8S cluster is provisioned by Pipeline, it also orchestrates the deployment of the application using Helm charts.
 A cluster can be reused and new and updated charts can be redeployed as well - without the need of recreating the cloud infrastructure or the K8S cluster.
 It supports alerting and autoscaling based on metrics using Prometheus.
-By default there are metrics exposing the behaviour of the underlying infrastructure, Kubernetes cluster and the application itself - based on the application specific `spotguide`.
+By default there are metrics and Grafana dashboards exposing the behaviour of the underlying infrastructure, Kubernetes cluster and the application itself - based on the application specific `spotguide`.

 ### Control plane

-All these components are assembled into a **Control Plane** - and deployed to Kubernetes with Helm, in a public cloud VM(s).
+All these components are assembled into a **Control Plane** - and deployed to Kubernetes with Helm.
 A typical control plane - for an out of the box Spark/Zeppelin `spotguide` - looks like this:

 ![Control Plane](docs/images/control-plane-aws.png)